plamen-penev-ffw/behat-starter-kit/GIT.md

 > Adding a SSH key to your github account will allow you to clone, pull and push to your project repo.
 > If you already added your ssh key to your account you can skip this and proceed with setting up your repository by reading [**this**](https://github.com/plamen-penev-ffw/behat-starter-kit/blob/master/REPOSITORY.md) guide.

-# Creating the SSH key
+# Create the SSH key
 > **NOTE:** Windows users need to login to WSL in order to execute terminal commands.
 * Open a terminal and enter the folowing commands:
 ```